Welcome To

 Bagpipes

-We're always looking for new pipers to join and help fill out our ranks.
-Whether a complete beginner eager to learn the Great Highland Bagpipe, or an experienced player seeking for a lively, fun, new group, we'd love for you to join us.
+We’re always looking for new pipers to join and help fill out our ranks.
+Whether a complete beginner eager to learn the Great Highland Bagpipe, or an experienced player seeking a lively, fun, new group, we’d love for you to join us.

-Snare
+Snare Drum

-Tenor/ Bass
+Tenor/ Bass Drum

 Tenor drums are unique to Scottish pipe bands.
 The flash of the Drum Corps.
 Clean sounds with a bit of flair!
 No experience necessary; beginners and seasoned players alike are encouraged to join!